On Premise PBX Support And Services For Your Minneapolis Business

 4. ShoreTel Connect: This system is designed for small businesses and can support up to 100 users.
 It offers a variety of features, including voicemail, caller ID, and

 5. 3CX Phone System for Windows: 3CX Phone System for Windows is a powerful and feature-rich VoIP solution that can be deployed on-premise or in the cloud.
-It offers scalability, flexibility, and a wide array of features such as call recording, auto-attendant, call forwarding, and more.
+It offers scalability, flexibility, and many features such as call recording, auto-attendant, call forwarding, etc.

 Get the right partner when upgrading your phone system.

-Whether you’re a small business just getting started or a large enterprise with complex needs, upgrading your phone system can be daunting.
+Whether you’re a small business just starting or a large enterprise with complex needs, upgrading your phone system can be daunting.
 There are a lot of factors to consider, from cost to features to compatibility.

 But perhaps the most critical factor is finding the right partner to help you navigate the process like Switchback Systems.